maccaspro/Powershell/Compliance Powershell/README.md

 ## Security & Compliance Powershell Scripts

-These scripts and snippets all work from a compliance connected session using the following command to login
+These scripts and snippets all work from a compliance connected session, this can be set up using the code snippet in this folder.

-connect-ippssession -userprincipalname

-This is included in the standard exchangeonline powershell module
+Once the module is installed on your powershell, future sessions can skip straight to line 3.